GOMazk/OpenLR2/README.md

+# Purpose Of This Branch
+ for "LR2 beta3 ver100201" moding. improvement is not allowed, this is a evidence that started from LR2

 # OpenLR2
 Rewritten source code of bms player Lunatic Rave 2 Project started Jan, 2021.
 And now it's about to release.